Special Educational Needs

 - Scrutiny of provision through internal and external audits as well as quality assurance reviews.

-How do we assess and review the progress of children with SEND?
+How do we assess and review pupils' progress towards outcomes and evaluate the effectiveness of our provision?

 - Vigorous tracking and monitoring of their progress.